bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Purpose
 -------

-The purpose of the Bokeh server is to make it easy for python users to create interactive web applications that can connect front-end UI events to real, running Python code.
+The purpose of the Bokeh server is to make it easy for Python users to create interactive web applications that can connect front-end UI events to real, running Python code.